Get advice on buying your car insurance policy and car insurance excess from the experts at Admiral Car Insurance.

 Why should you have car insurance excess?

 It's to deter people making lots of claims for minimal damage (such as a cracked door mirror) that nevertheless might soon add up.
-Insurance is there for the really big claims you probably wouldn't be able to pay, as we explained in Why You Need Car Insurance.
+Insurance is there for the really big claims you probably wouldn't be able to pay, as we explained in our guide to why you need car insurance.

 Let's say your policy has a £50 excess, and you're unlucky enough to have an accident.
 The cost of repair is £1,050, so we pay out £1,000, you pay the £50 excess and the bill is paid in full.